bduffany/deskr/README.md

 _Well then, have I got an app for you!_

+### DISCLAIMER

-(DISCLAIMER: This can only be considered an "app" if you are **tech-savvy** enough to run arbitrary code downloaded from the Internet on your _c o m p u t e r_)
+This can only be considered an "app" if you are **tech-savvy** enough to run arbitrary code downloaded from the Internet on your _c o m p u t e r_

 ## DESKR